 This is where Rioja tastes serious.
 At the Reserva level, winemakers often age their wines longer than the minimum and select better grapes.
 Many Rioja wine enthusiasts swear by Reserva level because they are a medium between super fruity Crianza and oakey-bottle-aged Gran Reserva.

-In Rioja Baja the vineyards are on the flatlands going towards the Ebro river.
-The soil is more consistent with mostly calcareous soils called Cascajo with stones from ancient floods.
+- Rioja Oriental: Formerly the Rioja Baja, the name was changed to indicate this region being the most eastern of the three (which is the meaning of Oriental).
 The wines from this region are more fruit-forward and the new wineries in the region focus on a richer style wine that’s rounder and more lush.
-You can still find the characteristic fig flavors in older wines from this region, but generally the wines form Rioja Baja are designed to drink right away.
+You can still find the characteristic fig flavors in older wines from this region, but generally the wines are designed to drink right away.

 - Rioja Alta: Thanks to elevation and cool temperatures, wines from Rioja Alta have higher tannin and acidity than Rioja Oriental – they also tend to be more elegant.